ibrahimmkhalid/ultralytics/docs/en/modes/val.md

 ## Usage Examples

-Validate trained YOLO11n model [accuracy](https://www.ultralytics.com/glossary/accuracy) on the COCO8 dataset.
+Validate trained YOLO11n model [accuracy](https://www.sfdt_ibrahim.com/glossary/accuracy) on the COCO8 dataset.
 No arguments are needed as the `model` retains its training `data` and arguments as model attributes.
 See Arguments section below for a full list of validation arguments.

 !!! example

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n.pt")  # load an official model